EN

 13. Ropes and the sea salt - is it true, that in the marine air will collect sea salt in the rope braids and eventually will become conductive?
 That is correct - it is true that once the rope gets wet from salt water, it can start to become partially conductive, which can affect the electrical performance of antenna systems.
 This is an occasional problem with insulators, by the way.
 However, in the 14 years of Mastrant's existence, we have satisfied hundreds of customers with antennas right on the shoreline, and as far as I know, this temporary change in conductivity has never caused a loss of satisfaction or confidence in our ropes.

-14. Are the BAYCO monofilament ropes better than your Mastrant ropes for guywiring a tower?
+14. Are the BAYCO monofilament ropes better than your Mastrant ropes for guying a tower?
 It looks like the Bayco do not absorbe water.
-Mastrant ropes are developed for anchoring masts, and the fibres from which they are made (Polyester, Dyneema) do not absorb water in the same way as monofilament.
+Mastrant ropes are developed for guying masts, and the fibres from which they are made (Polyester, Dyneema) do not absorb water in the same way as monofilament.
 However, water can get into the rope, which is made of thousands of individual fibres.
 This occurs in a situation where the rope is "loose" - if it is taut, the wetting of the inside of the rope is negligible.
-The essential difference in favour of Mastrant type ropes is their mechanical properties and therefore their handling, ending, tensioning etc. It is therefore impossible to decide in general terms which solution is better for anchoring antennas.
+The essential difference in favour of Mastrant type ropes is their mechanical properties and therefore their handling, ending, tensioning etc. It is therefore impossible to decide in general terms which solution is better for guying antennas.
 We recommend asking about the experience of users of our ropes in Italy.

 B. Preparing, Installation

 1. How far away from the mast should the guy anchors be placed?
 We recommend that distance be equal to the height of your mounting point on the tower, but no less than 2/3 of it.
 However, sometimes this is not possible - in this case, a rope with lower absolute elongation and higher strength must be used.
 At the same time, it is necessary to assess whether the mast used is strong and stiff enough to handle the higher vertical load.
-We recommend using our calculator to calculate the effect of the anchoring distance on the applied forces.
+We recommend using our calculator to calculate the effect of the guying distance on the applied forces.

 2. What a rope and how long do I need for ...?
 We offer a free calculation service of ropes strength and length needed for your project.
 Apart from that, we have online calculators on our web pages which you can use for calculation yourself.
 These tools are also available in form of an Android application – look for “Mastrant” on the Google Play store.
 For basic orientation, we have prepared typical installations and recommended ropes: